 Thanks to its flexibility, GraphQL is paving the road to more agile organizations to work more efficiently with a broader scope of development projects.
 GraphQL improves the lives of content creators.
 It’s now possible to assemble content from multiple sources and deliver it to exact frontend requirements — all with a single API call.

 We have even more to say about GraphQL and our Content API.
 Our tutorials and documentation provide a comprehensive look at the API, its strengths and ways of using it.
-Even better: explore it yourself with a Contenful demo.
+Even better: explore it yourself with a Contentful demo.